mihaifm/smol/readme.md

 ### Images

-Images can be uploaded via the `media` link in the admin panel.
+Images can be uploaded via the `/media` link (or from the admin panel).
 New images are stored in `source/media` and copied to `public/media` when the site in generated.

 ### RSS